Benevos/bsm_db_service/README.md

 *Notes:*
 - *Indexing `external: True` (external domain databases) is not supported yet since external databases are typically not exposed to public internet and they need to be accessed by private APIs.*
-- *If you database is already deployed within the local docker context and you want it to be manager by this service, you will need to index it as `external: False` and attach mananually the `NETWORK_NAME` you established.
+- *If you database is already deployed within the local docker context and you want it to be managed by this service, you will need to index it as `external: False` and attach mananually the `NETWORK_NAME` you established.
 See [Default enviromental variables](#default-enviromental-variables)*

 ### Searching